Optimising your electricity usage

 What are some simple ways to use electricity mindfully?

-By incorporating these simple actions into your daily routine, you can reduce energy wastage, lower consumption and contribute to a more sustainable future.
-Be mindful of your electricity use as small changes add up!
+Small changes in your daily routine can reduce energy wastage, lower consumption and contribute to a more sustainable future.
+It all adds up!

 Turn off lights when not in use